naninovel/docs/docs/en/guide/characters.md

 ![](https://www.youtube.com/watch?v=6PdOAOsnhio)

-For more information on available dicing options and usage examples, refer to the extension docs: https://dicing.elringus.com/guide/unity.
+For more information on available dicing options and usage examples, refer to the [extension docs](https://dicing.elringus.com/guide/unity).

 ::: tip EXAMPLE
-Find example on setting up diced actors in the [diced actor sample](/guide/samples#diced-actor).
+Find an example of setting up diced actors in the [diced actor sample](/guide/samples#diced-actor).
 :::

 ## Layered Characters